davidbeleznay/DigitalForesterApp/README.md

    - Add general comments
 4. For Culvert Sizing Tool:
    - Navigate through the 3-step form process
+   - Select the appropriate region (BC, California, Pacific NW)
+   - Enter stream measurements (width, depth, slope)
+   - Indicate if this is a fish-bearing stream
+   - Enter watershed characteristics based on regional requirements
-   - Enter basic info, watershed characteristics, and culvert specifications
+   - Configure culvert specifications and design preferences
-   - Provide bankfull measurements for ecological compliance
+   - Toggle climate change and transportability matrix options
-   - Click "Calculate" to get sizing recommendations
+   - Click "Calculate" to get sizing recommendations from both methods
-   - Review velocity and headwater depth results
+   - Review the larger of the two recommended sizes
-   - Read detailed notes and recommendations
+   - Read detailed notes and design recommendations
 5. Changes are automatically saved as you type
 6. Click "Save Draft" to explicitly save your progress
 7. Return to the Dashboard to see your saved assessments